OpenIndex/RemoteSupportTool/README.md

 [Remote administration](https://en.wikipedia.org/wiki/Remote_administration) is common practice in software support for end users.
 There are a lot of different solutions on the market, that can solve this task.
-But most of them are lacking at laest in one of the requirements:
+But most of them are lacking at least in one of these requirements:

 -   The end user should be able to start the remote administration session with as less clicks as possible.